abdicodes/bicycles-app/README.md

 In my Database tables and relation designing process I have used stations as a table idenftied with a unique id as the primary key.
 Name in all 3 languages, city in both Finnish and Swedish geo locationa and capacity were also imported to the table.

-For the trips table, only departing, returning dates, Ids of departing and returning stations that are foreign keys, duration and distance were imported.
+For the trips table, only departing, returning dates, Ids of departing and returning stations that are foreign keys referenced to Stations table, duration and distance were imported.

 ## Stations list view